-The filter shaker by-pass switch controls the automatic filter shaker.
+The filter shaker by-pass switch for machines serial number 004369 and above, controls the automatic filter shaker.
 When the switch is in the "on" position, the filter shaker motor will shake the dust from the filter for 20 seconds when the machine is turned off.
 When the switch is in the "off" position, the filter shaker motor will not shake the dust from the filter when the machine is turned off.
-The switch should be in the "off" position when servicing the machine or when scrubbing.
+The switch should be in the "off" position when servicing the machine or when using the scrubber attachment.